renpy/renpy/sphinx/source/atl.rst

 priority of 0.
 The transform may have a list of parameters, which must be supplied when it is called.

-`Name` must be a python identifier.
+`Name` must be a Python identifier.
 The transform created by the ATL block is bound to this name.::

    transform left_to_right: